The most likely way that information about an emerging product and category can be effectively communicated is through word-of-mouth.

 Word-of-mouth has these advantages:

-It appears to have a more permanent effect than most other communications channels
+Communication that is person-to-person appears to have a more permanent effect than most other communications channels.

 As a result, second only to the task of creating intangibles for new products and companies is the challenge of finding the most effective way to generate positive and relevant word-of-mouth.